aburch/simutrans/documentation/OTRP_information_en.md

 - duration of usage

 # License
-OTRP derives from simutrans standard, so OTRP follows [Artistic License](https://github.com/aburch/simutrans/blob/master/simutrans/license.txt).
+OTRP is derived from from Simutrans Standard, so OTRP follows [Artistic License](https://github.com/aburch/simutrans/blob/master/simutrans/license.txt).
 Re-distribution of OTRP (including modified version) is permitted under the following conditions.
-- Please follow and respect the original license of simutrans standard.
+- Please follow and respect the original license of Simutrans Standard.
-- Please notify Himeshi where the OTRP is distributed. twitter: [@himeshi_hob](https://twitter.com/himeshi_hob)
+- In case that you distribute OTRP to many and unspecified persons, please notify Himeshi where OTRP is distributed. twitter: [@himeshi_hob](https://twitter.com/himeshi_hob)

 # Contact Me
-If you have any questions or request, please feel free to ask me through the simutrans international forum (THLeaderH) or [@himeshi_hob](https://twitter.com/himeshi_hob) in Twitter.
-Every issue reports and your opinions are greatly appreciated.
+If you have any questions or requests, please feel free to ask me through the international Simutrans forum (THLeaderH) or [@himeshi_hob](https://twitter.com/himeshi_hob) in Twitter.
+All opinions and issue reports are greatly appreciated.